git town prepend

 Configuration

-If the configuration setting create-prototype-branches is set, git prepend always creates a prototype branch.
+If the configuration setting create-prototype-branches is set, git town prepend always creates a prototype branch.